SaqibIqbal9090/ngx_phone_input/README.md

 NgxPhoneNumberInput is an Angular library for easy integration of phone number input fields in your Angular applications.

+# Live Demo

+See a live example of NgxPhoneNumberInput in action on Stackblitz: [DEMO](https://stackblitz.com/~/github.com/SaqibIqbal9090/ngx_phone_input)

 # Installation
 To install NgxPhoneNumberInput in your Angular project, you can use npm: